Alfredo Zalce: Career

 He staged his first public exhibition at the José Guadalupe Posada Gallery in Mexico City in 1932.
 In 1948, his works were presented at the Palacio de Bellas Artes.
 His works were also exhibited outside Mexico, and can now be found in the permanent collections of the Metropolitan Museum of Art and Museum of Modern Art in New York, the Moderna Museet in Stockholm, the National Museum in Warsaw, the National Art Gallery in Sofia, and in Mexico City.
-Other works may be found at the Museo Regional Michoacano, the Casa Natal de Morelos and the Museo de Arte Comtemporáneo Alfredo Zalco.
+Other works may be found at the Museo Regional Michoacano, the Casa Natal de Morelos and the Museo de Arte Comtemporáneo Alfredo Zalce.

 In 1946 he illustrated a volume of drama and verse by Bernardo Ortiz de Montellano, making it "one of the most Mexican and most beautiful books of the year".
 He also contributed woodcuts to Cantos Indígenos de México, a selection of indigenous Mexican songs including those of the Nahua and a Yaqui deer dance, compiled by folklorist Concha Michel.

 Zalce declined the Premio Nacional de Ciencias y Artes twice before ultimately accepting it in 2001.
 Other awards bestowed upon him include the Generalísimo Morelos Prize in 1969 from the city of Morelia and the Vasco de Quiroga Prize in 1985 from Pátzcuaro.
 In 1979, the government of Michoacán created the Premio de Artes Plásticas Alfredo Zalce.